yrgo28/paccino-ultimate/README.md

 //thanks for use paccino <3

 **# HOW TO INSTALL**
+Download file "install.sh" and run it (only for bash shell)

+Also you can make this manually following this steps:

 1. Clone this repository
 2. Edit your shell rc file (eg: for bash, nano (or your prefered text editor) $HOME/.bashrc)
 3. Type following lines: